Frequently Asked Questions: About the count

 Unfortunately, the original, incorrect submissions will continue to show on the app/website as we receive too many requests to update the Sightings Map for every email we receive, but be assured that the corrected details will be included in our final results.

-What happens to the Aussie Backyard Bird Count data?
+What happens to the Aussie Bird Count data?

-Why is the Aussie Backyard Bird Count in October?
+Why is the Aussie Bird Count in October?

 Spring is the season when birds are more lively and visible.
 They begin nesting, breeding and flocking and generally appear more playful.
 Thousands of migrant birds return to our shores in spring as well.
 For these reasons it is also National Bird Week, a tradition that started back in the early 1900s when 28 October was first designated by our predecessor, the Royal Australasian Ornithologists Union, as the first ‘Bird Day’.